alexdsbreslav/photo_organization/README.md

 Requirements:
-Python 3:
-  - pandas
-  - numpy
-  - exif
-  - datetime
-  - pathlib
+python 3, pandas, numpy, exif, datetime, pathlib

 To use these scripts, you must first drop all photos and photo directories into a folder named `photo_libraries`.